 After editing the SQL statements in the insert_data node, click Save to prevent code loss.

-Click Run to view the operations logs and results.
+Click Run to view operations logs and results.

-Then, click Table Query on the left to query data in the table.
+Click Table Query in the left-side navigation pane, to query data in the table.

-After running and debugging the ODPS_SQL node “insert_data”, return to the flow page, and save and submit the whole flow.
+After running and debugging the ODPS_SQL node “insert_data”, return to the flow page.
+Click Save and Submit the whole flow.

-Now, you know how to create, save, and submit a flow.
-Continue to the next tutorial for further study.
-This tutorial shows you how to create a synchronization task to export data to data sources of different types.
+Now you have learned how to create, save, and submit the flow.
+You can proceed with the next tutorial that demonstartes how to create a synchronization task to export data to the diffrent types of the data sources.
 For more information, see Create a synchronization task to export results.